John Swinney says it could be years before Scotland gets its own currency after independence

 “But that would be that would be a matter of several years, and because it recognises the fact that there will be a period of adjustment required.”

+However, he added that an independent Scotland would have more options than it has within the union including controlling its own borrowing.

-This comes before the First Minister is expected to call for the will of Scotland to be listened to at the SNP conference on Monday.
+The remarks came before the First Minister spoke at the SNP conference on Monday.

-Nicola Sturgeon is expected to say: “So it is in that spirit of co-operation that I hope the Scottish and UK governments can reach agreement - as we did in 2014.
+Nicola Sturgeon was expected to say: “So it is in that spirit of co-operation that I hope the Scottish and UK governments can reach agreement - as we did in 2014.

 “But, this much is clear.
 Democracy must - and will - prevail.”